Jobio-Org/backend/README.md

   npx tsx database/seeds/companies.seed.ts
   ```

+Whenever the database structure changes (e.g after a new migration is applied), Snaplet will need be regenerated to reflect the new structure `npm run snaplet:sync` script.
+It will create dataModel.json file in /.snaplet directory.

 #### Resetting tables before seeding

 To reset (truncate) the relevant tables before seeding, add the `--reset` flag: